 How to Deal with Child Custody in Divorce

-Any parent getting a divorce is going to find that navigating child custody issues can be difficult and uncertain.
+Any parent getting a divorce is going to find that navigating childcare issues can be difficult and uncertain.

 Nevertheless, making sure you have the right arrangements in place for your children is essential and can be achieved through mediation, negotiating through a Family Solicitor, or by going through the Courts.